Prevalence of female genital mutilation: Uganda

 Anyone convicted of carrying out FGM is subject to 10 years in prison.
 If the life of the patient is lost during the operation a life sentence is recommended.
 In 1996, a court intervened to prevent the performance of FGM under Section 8 of the Children Statute, which makes it unlawful to subject a child to social or customary practices harmful to the child's health.
 Uganda signed the Maputo Protocol in 2003 but has not ratified it.
 In early July 2009, President Yoweri Museveni stated that a law would soon be passed prohibiting the practice, with alternative livelihoods found for its practitioners.

 The anti FGM act 2010 is currently available for reference.
 The speaker of Parliament Ms Rebecca Kadaga recently gave Sebei sub-region districts ultimatum to produce working plans to end Female Genital Mutilation in the area.

 Asia

 Anti-FGM organizations in Asia have complained that global attention on eradicating FGM goes almost entirely to Africa.
 Consequently, few studies have been done into FGM in Asian countries, complicating anti-FGM campaigns due to a lack of data on the phenomenon.
 Indian activist Masooma Ranalvi, who underwent FGM as a 7-year-old, was quoted as saying: "[...]The entire discourse on FGM up to now has centred on Africa.
 Africa of course needs attention but maybe there are other places where the focus can be spread to."

-Afghanistan

-Female genital mutilation is present in Afghanistan, mainly in south border connecting to Pakistan.